Quick Summary: First Aid Guide

 1. First Aid Guide for Frostbite

 Frostbite is a cold-related emergency that mostly affects extremities such as fingers, toes, ears, and face.
-It mostly occurs due to unpreparedness to deal with cold weather, such as damp and thin clothing, lack of gloves, or layer to protect your face.
+It mostly occurs due to unpreparedness to deal with cold weather, such as damp and thin clothing, lack of gloves, or a layer to protect your face.

 Frostbite Symptoms